Noether's 1st theorem with local symmetries: 4. Conclusions and discussions

 \section{4.
 Conclusions and discussions}

-In this letter, we have proposed the general method to define the conserved current/charge for the global symmetry of the matter theory in the presence of local symmetries, which is then applied to the $U(1)$ gauge theory, general relativity, and the non-abelian gauge theory.
+In this letter, we have proposed the general method to define the conserved current/charge for the global hidden matter symmetry in the presence of local symmetries, which is then applied to the $U(1)$ gauge theory, general relativity, and the non-abelian gauge theory.
 We have shown that the conserved electric charge in the electrodynamics can be interpreted as this type of the conserved charge for the constant $U(1)$ transformation.
 It also leads to a new type of conserved charges in general relativity and the non-abelian gauge theory.
 Indeed, the symmetric argument in our proposal theoretically explains an existence of a new conserved charge in general relativity recently proposed by different considerations\cite{Aoki:2020prb,Aoki:2020nzm}.

 In the standard view, the electric field does not carry an electric charge because of an absence of non-linear terms, while the gravitational field or the gluon carries energy or color, respectively, due to non-linear interactions.
-In our approach, however, an absence or a presence of non-linear terms in the theory makes gauge transformations field independent or dependent, respectively, so that the global transformation which leads to the conservation is constant and field independent for the $U(1)$ theory but field dependent for others.
+In our approach, however, an absence or a presence of non-linear terms in the theory makes gauge transformations field independent or dependent, respectively, so that the global hidden matter transformation, which leads to the conservation, is constant and field independent for the $U(1)$ theory but field dependent for others.
 Regardless of this difference, we stress that the conserved charge in our method is carried only by matter fields for all cases.
+Of course, it would be better if we could define a physically meaningful conserved charge such as energy or non-abelian gauge charge including both matter and gauge contributions for a total system.
+Unfortunately one has failed to find a global symmetry so far for such charges in the presence of a local symmetry.